centerforaisafety/ccc-docs/docs/guides/connect/juypter.md

     ssh -N compute-permanent-node-123 \
     -L ${NODEPORT}:localhost:${NODEPORT}
 ```
-Explanation:
+!!! info "Explanation:"

-    •   The first SSH command connects you to the cluster’s login node.
+    -   The first SSH command connects you to the cluster’s login node.
-    •   The second SSH command (nested inside) connects you from the login node to the compute node, while setting up port forwarding so that traffic on localhost:$NODEPORT flows to the Jupyter process.
+    -   The second SSH command (nested inside) connects you from the login node to the compute node, while setting up port forwarding so that traffic on localhost:$NODEPORT flows to the Jupyter process.

 ## **Open Jupyter Notebook in Your Browser**